obsidiansystems/obelisk/lib/route/docs/introduction.md

      )
-  => Encoder check parse (R TopLevel) PageName topLevelRouteEncoder = pathComponentEncoder $ TopLevel_API -> PathSegment "api" backendApiRouteEncoder
+  => Encoder check parse (R TopLevel) PageName topLevelRouteEncoder = pathComponentEncoder $ TopLevel_API -> PathSegment "api" apiRouteEncoder
-  TopLevel_APP -> PathSegment "app" frontendAppRouteEncoder
+  TopLevel_APP -> PathSegment "app" appRouteEncoder
 ```

 Now all of these routes are organised in a way that makes sense _for this application_.
 Both the
 nested and top-level `Encoder`s are independent of one another and can be moved and altered without
 impacting the other.

-If `FrontendApp` is extended or made more complex, those changes are localised to the `frontendAppRouteEncoder`.
+If `AppRoute` is extended or made more complex, those changes are localised to the `appRouteEncoder`.

-If `BackendApi_Status` needs to be extended with its own nested routes then it can be separated into
+If `ApiRoute_Status` needs to be extended with its own nested routes then it can be separated into
 its own `Encoder` and again those changes are kept local to that `Encoder`.

 ### Aside: Packaged routes